laravel/docs/homestead.md

 <a name="mariadb"></a>
 #### MariaDB

 Enabling MariaDB will remove MySQL and install MariaDB.
-MariaDB typically serves as a drop-in replacement for MySQL, so you should still use the `mysql` database driver in your application's database configuration.
+MariaDB typically serves as a drop-in replacement for MySQL, so you should still use the `mysql` database driver in your application's database configuration:

 ```yaml
 features: